 Universal Shaiva Fellowship

 1).
-Transcribing the audio record- ings and correcting these transcriptions to create perfect records of Swamiji’s lecture/translations.
+Correcting transcriptions to create perfect records of Swamiji’s lecture/translations.

-4).
+3).
 Providing for study and worship according to the tradition of Kashmir Shaivism.
+We offer free weekly Sangha, online study courses and annual four-day retreats in Spring and Fall, in person and online.

 In 1982, at his Ashram in Srinagar Kashmir, Swami Lakshmanjoo sanctioned the establishment of the Universal Shaiva Trust.
 In that same year the first publication titled “Practice and Discipline in Kashmir Shaivism” was published by the Trust.
 The second publication, “Kashmir Shaivism the Secret Supreme”, was presented to Swamiji by John Hughes on the occasion of his Birthday celebration in 1985.